Last fact-checked: 11 February 2020

-A hip replacement is surgery to replace a damaged hip joint (or joints) with an artificial one.
-It is indicated when everyday activities such as standing or moving around become impossible due to pain, or through injury.
+Hip replacement surgery, as the name suggests, replaces a damaged hip joint (or one or both) with an artificial one.
+The need for this surgery is indicated when everyday activities, such as standing or moving around become difficult due to pain caused by degeneration or injury.

-The hip joints are the largest in the body, and support the upper body when doing pretty much everything from standing, bending, stretching, walking, running and just sitting.
+The hip joints are the largest in the body and support the upper body when doing pretty much everything from standing, bending, stretching, walking, running and just sitting.
 In healthy hip joints, the bones are connected to each other lubricated ligaments, which help prevent friction.
 Hip joints can become damaged either through injury, or some other conditions, including osteoarthritis or rheumatoid arthritis.
-Many conditions damaged the hips are age-related and usually occur in adults over 60 years old.
+Many conditions that damage the hips are age-related and usually occur in adults over 60 years old.

-A hip replacement will relieve pain, improve function and help you to move around which will, overall, give you a better quality of life.
-You must be prepared for some discomfort and to work hard on regaining your mobility after surgery.
+A hip replacement will relieve pain, improve function and help you to move around.
+The overall result is a much better quality of life.
+However, you must be prepared for some discomfort and hard work on regaining your mobility following surgery.

-Thailand is not just a world center for cosmetic surgery—it has more than its fair share of specialist surgeons across every specialty, and orthopaedic surgery is no exception.
+Thailand is not just a world center for cosmetic surgery—it also has more than its fair share of specialist surgeons across every specialty, and orthopaedic surgery is no exception.
 Bangkok is the nation’s capital, and so it follows there are more specialist orthopaedic centers here than anywhere else in the country.